LivePersonInc/developer-center/pages/documents/rt-interactions/c4m-engagement/overview.md

 ### Validation
 * When providing consumerId/CustomerInfo.customerId, should send only one or verify they match (parameter and SDE)
 * When providing lpConsumerId/LPConsumer.id, should send only one or verify it matches (parameter and SDE)
-* If the sent sessionId is invalid for some reason, a new session will be provided with 201 response
-* For the PUT resource, an identifier should be provided for context - either consumerId, lpConsumerId or the visitorId

 ### Happy Flow